CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/Exceptions/data/command-exception.md

 ### Invalid Parameter Binding {#3001}

-An [Error Code][] of `3001` indicates at least one parameter is not bound correctly, during either parsing or execution of the statement(s).
+An [Error Code][] of `3001` indicates at least one parameter has not been defined in the [Parameters Property][ParametersProperty] but has in the [Command Property][CommandProperty], or is not bound correctly; this means that the parameter type and value are not compatible, e.g. declaring a parameter with the type as `OracleMappingType.Blob`, but providing a `OracleMappingType.Int32` value of `1`.

 #### Message Format